-Betsy Witman enters her 19th season at the helm of the Spartan women’s basketball team and the program is in fantastic shape heading into the 2015-16 season.
+Betsy Witman will enter her 21st season at the helm of the Spartan women’s basketball team and the program is in fantastic shape heading into the 2017-18 season.

 Witman took over her current post on August 1, 1997.
 The 2008-2009 Spartans had the greatest season in school history as they won 27 games, earned an at-large berth in the NCAA Tournament, advanced to the Sweet 16, won a school-record 25 straight games, and went a perfect 16-0 in the Capital Athletic Conference regular season.
 For her efforts, Witman was named the CAC Coach-of-the-Year and also earned WBCA Regional Coach-of-the-Year.

 The Spartans got Witman her first Capital Athletic Conference Tournament championship in 2011 as the Spartans made a run through the conference tournament, culminating with a 70-66 win over Wesley College in the tournament championship game.
 That earned the Spartans their second NCAA Tournament appearance in the last three years.
 It also earned Witman her third CAC Coach-of-the-Year award.
 She earned her other two CAC Coach-of-the-Year awards in 2002 and 2009.
 Witman begins the season with a mark of 145-81 in Capital Athletic Conference action over the last 15 seasons.
 York has reached double figures in conference wins six times.